 Antisamos Beach: If you’re looking for a secluded spot to relax, Antisamos beach is the perfect place.
 This idyllic beach is surrounded by lush greenery, and the calm waters make it ideal for swimming.
 There’s also a great little taverna serving traditional Greek food.

 Lassi Beach: One of the busiest beaches on Kefalonia.
 It is still worth a visit for its stunning setting and excellent facilities.
 There are several restaurants and bars, as well as sun loungers and parasols for hire.
 The water here is crystal clear and perfect for swimming.

 Makrys Gialos Beach: Another popular spot with tourists, Makrys Gialos has a lovely sandy beach flanked by restaurants, bars and shops.

 If you love hiking, then you’ll definitely want to check out Mount Ainos National Park.
 This park is home to some of the most beautiful scenery on the island, and there are plenty of trails to explore.
 You can also find a number of quaint villages within the park, so it’s the perfect place to spend a day or two if you’re looking to get off the beaten path.
 Fir-tree lovers like myself will find refuge in the 3,000 hectares stretching Mount Ainos National Park.

 Kefalonia is the only Greek Island to have a National Park.
 Its circular hiking path of 6,184m will treat you to the most exquisite island views.

-Agia Effimia is one of those places where everyone knows your name.
+There’s plenty to do on the island.
 It’s cozy and laid-back, perfectly suitable for couples or friends who like to relax and indulge in a beautiful dinner at the pier.
-The pastel-hued Assos and Fiskardo, on the other hand, are more bubbly and outgoing.
-Hence why, I consider Kefalonia Island one of many layers worth discovering.
+In addition to lounging on the beach, you can go hiking, biking, horseback riding, sailing, or scuba diving.
+Hence why I consider Kefalonia Island one of many layers worth discovering.